 |Liqui Moly 2332 Leichtlauf High Tech 5W-40 Engine Oil-5 Liter, 169.05 Fluid_Ounces||166 Reviews||$36.99|| View on Amazon|

 Check eBay price

 |Mobil 1 120760 Synthetic Motor Oil 0W-40, 5 Quart||579 Reviews||$42.12 from $33.19|| View on Amazon|

 Your Volkswagen Eos or Tiguan/CC/Passat/Golf GTI/MK6 that uses the TSI 2.0L Turbocharged engine has an oil capacity of 4.9 quarts (4.6L).
 I highly recommend buying two jugs of the 5 quarts simply because this engine tends to burn oil quite fast.
-It’s a good thing to have a spare to replenish whenever you need to.
+It’s a good thing to have a spare one to replenish before your next service.
 You know, shit always happens at the worst time.

 3. Locate the oil dipstick.

 Remove your oil dipstick.
 This is where you insert the little skinny tubing from the fluid extractor into.

 4. Position the tubing and the extractor properly to avoid death.